 If you want to be more aggressive, say so.
 Just remember that you have to be willing to pay the fees necessary for the preparer to research the issue and reach an accurate conclusion.
 Be mindful of the costs vs. the benefits, and avoid paying $1,000 in fees to save only $1,000 in taxes.

-In general, your tax preparer doesn’t want to send you a bill that’s larger than you expect.
+Fear of sending along a steep hourly bill often means a preparer won’t turn over every leaf looking for ways to save you on taxes.
 Let your preparer know that you want them to be on the lookout for tax-saving opportunities, and that you are willing to pay them to do so.

 If you are concerned about "bill creep," simply request the preparer provide an estimate in advance of how much it will cost before proceeding on any specific opportunity.
 Most often, you will be able to determine together if it is worth their time — and your money — to research an issue.

 Paying an expert to prepare your taxes is simple and makes a lot of sense.
-Finding the right person to prepare your taxes isn't.
+Finding the right person to prepare your taxes is a bit more complicated.
 Make sure you thoroughly understand your preparer's competence and experience so that you aren't leaving money on the table come April 15.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.